-Ada employs the mechanisms (for example, modes in, out and in out) that are recommended in subclause 6.32 of ISO/IEC TR 24772-1:2019.
+Ada employs the mechanisms (for example, modes in, out and in out) that are recommended in subclause 6.32 of ISO/IEC 24772-1:2019.
 These mode definitions are not optional, mode in being the default.
 The remaining vulnerability is aliasing when a large object is passed by reference.
 In addition, Ada requires that a function result type shall be specified and the return value shall be assigned to the same type variable, making it much more obvious to the reader if a function result is not being used.

 6.32.2 Guidance to language users

-Follow avoidance advice in subclause 6.32.5 of ISO/IEC TR 24772-1:2019.
+Follow avoidance advice in subclause 6.32.5 of ISO/IEC 24772-1:2019.

 6.33 Dangling References to Stack Frames [DCM]